 • Remove contact lenses at least 4 hours prior to your assessment.

-• Avoid use of oil-based facial cosmetics around the eye on the day of your appointment.
+• Avoid use of oil-based facial cosmetics around the eye on the day of your assessment.

 • Do not swim in a chlorinated pool for at least 12 hours prior to your appointment.